ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 ##{{page.sections['fetchData']}}

-On fetching raw data there is server side caching activated.
-When a raw data object is requested the first time several HTTP header values are returned beneath the raw data object.
-This header values include the *ETag* header that consists of a distinct hash value which identifies the raw data object unambigusously.
+The server caches raw data fetches.
+When a raw data object is requested for the first time, several HTTP header values are returned beneath the raw data object.
+This header values include the *ETag* header.
+It consists of a distinct hash value which identifies the raw data object unambiguously.
 This hash value is a combination of the MD5 sum and the last modified date.
-If this *ETag* value is sent within the *If-None-Match* header on the next request the server returns a *304 - Not modified* HTTP header status code instead of the raw data object if the object has not been changed since the last request.
-If the API.dll is used the caching is already implemented.
+If this *ETag* value is sent within the *If-None-Match* header, the server returns a *304 - Not modified* HTTP header status code on the next request, instead of the raw data object, if the object has not been changed since the last request.
+If the API.dll is used, the caching is already implemented.

 ### Fetch raw data with key 0 for a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7

-#### Example for direct webservice call
+#### Example of direct webservice call

 Request: